uic-lianglab/ompg-public/README.md

 This is currently done by clustering the multi-loop samples using a streaming affinity propagation algorithm.

-The source code for the clustering utility is available [here](https://bitbucket.org/aperezrathke/scoby).
+The source code for the clustering utility (*SCOBY*) is available [here](https://bitbucket.org/aperezrathke/scoby).

-For scripts demonstrating clustering, please see `scripts/c_cluster`.
+For scripts demonstrating clustering, please see [scripts/c_cluster](scripts/c_cluster).

-All scripts assume the SCOBY binary is located in the base project folder.
+All scripts assume the *SCOBY* binary is located in the base project folder.

 ### Relaxation and topological gating state assignment